 More content ideas

 Two skits (like soccer practise or professions, from my plays for children.)

 Choose two Olympics songs and teach students the chorus and actions for the verse.
 If a student loves singing, or has a higher level of English than the rest, they can learn all the verses.
 A great song for an Olympics lesson plan would be Whitney Houston’s ‘One Moment in Time‘.
 Chariots of Fire is a classic Olympics song but it doesn’t have any words!
 Maybe you can make some up with the students.
 The Chinese song for the 2022 Olympics is mostly in Chinese, so that’s no good for an English lesson.
 However, I Believe, sung by Nikki Yanofsky for the Canadian 2010 Winter Olympics would be good.
-There’s a nice video on YouTube here.
+I put the lyrics at the bottom of this post and it’s on YouTube, but the links keep changing, so I can’t link here.

 A show at the end of the course

 At the end of the course, it is a good idea to put on a show to parents.
 Parents like to see what they have been paying for, and feel included in their child’s education.
 Kids mostly focus on short term goals, so a show at the end is a great motivator!
 Do not worry, a show may seem daunting, but if you break it down it is easy!